DSA-Currency-Project-Team-16/Trade-Banks/README.md

 Upon pressing 10, the program prompts the user to enter edgeweight, tradebank, and the currencies and adds the edge to the graph.
 Upon pressing 11, the program exits.

+Note that, for each case,if the user inputs a value which exceeds the tradebank/currency capacity, it is disallowed.